-The facility was staffed with personnel who had the necessary education, training, technical knowledge, and experience for their assigned functions.
+The facility was staffed with personnel who had the necessary education, training, technical knowledge, and experiences for their assigned functions.
 Staff questioned were open and forthcoming with information.

-The organization had established a training procedure.
+The organization had an established and well documented training procedure.
 Training files for staff were maintained and available for review during the inspection.
-The non-conformity identified was successfully addressed by a CAPA process.